forcedotcom/sfdx-scanner/messages/jreSetupManager.md

 # warning.JavaV8Deprecated

-We deprecated support for Java v8.
+Code Analyzer requires Java v11 or later.
 Update to Java v11 and update the `javaHome` property in your `%s` file.